VarunSelvam/Wordle/README.md

 (The prompt box is just the regular prompt box for entering guesses.
 Furthermore, the NYT will not display any message for the first 3 scenarios.
 The NYT's Wordle does however allow repeat entries which this application does not allow.)

+## Word Logic

+The Wordle application must display the correct color for each letter:

+- Green: If in word
+- Yellow: If in word but wrong position
+- Grey: Not in word

+There however is an issue with duplicate words like _SASSY_.
+For instance, if there are two words:

+- **Word:** ASSET
+- **Guess:** SASSY

+The program must correctly label each S in SASSY with the first S as the following:

+- First S: "Yellow" since it's in ASSET but in the wrong position.
+- Second S should be "Grey" since the third S in SASSY is in the correct position.
+- Third S is "Green" since it is in the correct position.

+Python's `in` operator can be used for this however, the `in` operator will not consider duplicates.
+Consequently, Python will incorrectly state that there are 2 "yellow" S's in the word SASSY.
+This issue however can be solved by utilizing the following formula:

 ## File Explanations